Jesus Christ’s death by crucifixion was reserved for the worst of criminals.

 Jesus said of them, “They tie up heavy burdens, hard to bear, and lay them on people’s shoulders…”4

-And in direct challenge to them he said, “You hypocrites!
+“You hypocrites!
 Well did Isaiah prophesy of you when he said, ‘This people honors me with their lips, but their heart is far from me; in vain do they worship me, teaching as doctrines the commandments of men.”5

-For example they had strict laws about the Sabbath.
+For example, they had strict laws about the Sabbath.
 No cooking, no walking a certain distance, no carrying any objects, etc. It was more restrictive than restful.

 When the Pharisees confronted Jesus for working (healing people) on the Sabbath, Jesus said, “My Father is working until now, and I am working.”

-We’re told, “This was why the Jews were seeking all the more to kill him, because not only was he breaking the Sabbath, but he was even calling God his own Father, making himself equal with God.”6
+We’re told, “This was why the Jews [the Pharisees] were seeking all the more to kill him, because not only was he breaking the Sabbath, but he was even calling God his own Father, making himself equal with God.”6

-Jesus answered, “I am, and you will see the Son of Man seated at the right hand of Power, and coming with the clouds of heaven.”13 (This referred to the final judgment of the world, which Jesus was saying he would carry out.)
+Jesus answered, “I am, and you will see the Son of Man seated at the right hand of Power, and coming with the clouds of heaven.”7 (This referred to the final judgment of the world, which Jesus was saying he would carry out.)

 The high priest immediately charged him with blasphemy, claiming to be God.
 And they all condemned him as deserving death.